-We are pleased to welcome Brian Collins, a visionary leader in design, as the Shannon Luminary lecturer on January 23rd.
+We were pleased to welcome Brian Collins, a visionary leader in design, as the Shannon Luminary lecturer on January 23rd.
 In his lecture, “The future of design: What we desire”, Collins described the role of design as a way to bring human benefit to a rapidly changing world, more fully described in his abstract below.

 We are entering a world where all points are colliding and evolving.